XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/txserialization.md

 The process of serializing a transaction from JSON or any other representation into their canonical binary format can be summarized with these steps:

+1. Make sure all required fields are provided, including any required but "auto-fillable" fields.
+    **Note:** The `SigningPubKey` must also be provided at this step.
+When signing, you can derive this key from the secret key that is provided for signing.
-1. Convert each field's data into its "internal" binary format.
+2. Convert each field's data into its "internal" binary format.
-2. Sort the fields in canonical order.
+3. Sort the fields in canonical order.
+4. Prefix each field with an identifier.
-3. Concatenate the fields in their sorted order. ***TODO: seems there must be some sort of wrapping/control data to indicate which fields are present for cases with optional fields.***
+5. Concatenate the fields (including prefixes) in their sorted order.

-When serializing transaction instructions to be signed, you must also:

-- Make sure all required fields are provided, including any required but "auto-fillable" fields.
-- Add the `SigningPubKey` field ***TODO: at what point in the above process?
-Probably before sorting, if it's a signing field?***

 The result is a single binary blob that can be signed using well-known signature algorithms such as ECDSA (with the secp256k1 elliptic curve) and Ed25519.
+After signing, you must attach the signature to the transaction, calculate the transaction's identifying hash, then re-serialize the transaction with the additional fields.

 The hard work is the details of each of those steps.

 ***Notes: some useful links for signing:***